OmarMiniesy/Walkthroughs/Portswigger/SQL Injection/Lab 8.md

 ---

 > Category parameter is vulnerable to sql injection.
-First thing to do is get the number of columns.
+> First thing to do is get the number of columns.
 This is an oracle database, so must add `FROM DUAL` at the end of the query.
-If the FROM part wasn't added, the payloads wouldnt work, confirming it as an oracle database.
 ```
 ' UNION SELECT NULL, NULL FROM DUAL--
 ```